APPLS: Evaluating Evaluation Metrics for Plain Language Summarization: Empirical Study of Evaluation Metrics Reported in ACL 2022 Publications

 This investigation provides insight into the current adoption of evaluation metrics in natural language generation, summarization, and simplification tasks.
 We observe that a majority of papers employ the same metrics across these tasks, and the reported improvements are often relatively small compared to the overall ranges for each measure.
 We also underscore the difficulty of interpreting changes in some of these metrics, especially model-based metrics, which lack grounding to lexical differences in text such as $n$-gram overlap.

 By presenting the reported score differences from ACL papers, we hope to contextualize the metric changes observed through testing in our meta-evaluation testbed.
-Median reported improvements for the most commonly reported metrics and SARI are: ROUGE (+0.89), BLEU (+0.69), PPL (-2.06), METEOR (+0.50), BERTScore (+0.55), and SARI (+1.71), as shown in Figure~\ref{fig:acl_score_improvement}.
 We report the median of BERTScore values and deltas as reported in these publications, without considering the usage of different models or settings.